 Parents have a very important role to play, both in working with school staff and in supporting kids at home.
 As a mom, you can be a good listener and help your daughter practice what she would like to say—to teachers, to the bullies, to herself.
 You can help her think through her options—to retaliate, to get help, to react humorously, to take an assertiveness class, or to find another school.
 Once she realizes she has choices, she will feel more powerful.

 It may not seem so now, but your daughter has gifts that her peers will truly appreciate some day.
 Having a clear sense of oneself, and being able to clearly see right from wrong are not qualities every tween girl has!
 As she gets older, she may find her ability to follow rules is actually a strength that translates into good.
-And after going through her struggles with the pranksters, she may even become an “upstander” who helps protect others.
+And after going through her struggles with being the target of bullying, she may even become an “upstander” who helps protect others.

 Kristen Caven is the president of a high school PTA and has written a musical and a novel for teenage girls.
 She is the co-author of The Bullying Antidote and also curates the blog for the book.
 Learn more at www.kristencaven.com.